AndersDeath/diary2/000-current.md

 2. I improved portuguese helper
 3. I also wrote down some lines

 Today I slept well, but not enough.
 I am trying to concentrate, but it's hard.
 Buy the way we finished watching secons season of Twin Peaks.
 Today I will start watching the third one.
+I really like this piece of art.